yktoo/yktoo.com/content/blog/0328/index.en.md

 Even on the video you can see the incredible vibe the band creates, as well as how amazingly the voice agrees with the instruments.
 Mariusz's bass part was also striking, I wonder how he manages to sing and play these pretty complicated patterns at the same time.

-During the tour the guitar part was taken care of by //Maciej Meller//, an old friend of Mariusz's, and it sounded quite authentic.
+During the tour the guitar part was taken care of by {{< fl "Maciej Meller" >}}, an old friend of Mariusz's, and it sounded quite authentic.
 I wouldn't be able to tell the difference by listening.
 ![](img:1.bp.blogspot.com/-msPpM_nMqx0/WTRdaD9ey2I/AAAAAAAAqFQ/UsebQnNd-tkdRVkUC9_YfI-h3di78dg-gCKgB/s1600/20170525_210732.picasaweb.jpg:a "Riverside: Maciej Meller and Mariusz Duda.")

 In one of the songs Mariusz played an acoustic guitar instead of bass (if you can see that on the photo):